tomyreyes/like-minded/README.md

 - Different colour markers to be able to distinguish between different experience categories
 - Category Filter
 - Experience expiry - will delete on their own
+- Fix controllers for creating posts in db

 ## This application was built using:
 * [React](https://reactjs.org/)